tuibird/Minima/README.md

 ## Minima

-A minimalist Starship prompt preset.
+Minimalist Starship prompt preset.

-a really basic prompt with minimal hardcoded colours to blend into your terminal theme.
+A really basic prompt with minimal hardcoded colours to blend into your terminal theme.

 ## Installation